 Struggling to find the right wedding reading for someone’s big day?
 Looking for a less traditional wedding poem or reading?
-Here’s our pick of the most beautiful, moving and original lines ever written about love from literature and poetry, the perfect inspiration if you’re planning a wedding, civil ceremony or vow renewal.
+Here’s our pick of the most beautiful, moving and original lines ever written about love from literature and poetry, the perfect inspiration if you’re planning a reading a for wedding, civil ceremony or vow renewal.

 Adorable wedding readings